 First, there is the venue of a webcast, and the reasons these students gave for not liking this type of venue is because "I would rather see the teacher in person," (student #23) and "I would feel like I was on the spot when the teacher called on me" (student #16).
 Regarding YouTube, there were two students who strongly liked the idea of an instructor using YouTube.
-Student #16 said, "Yes, if you can get the same instructions that your professor gives," but student #22, who circled 7 as a strong indicator for his preference for YouTube, actually changed his mind during the interview and said that he no longer likes the idea of an instructor.
-The other three students had clear indicators that they did not like the idea of YouTube instructors.
-The other three students had clear indicators that they did not like the idea of YouTube instructor]" (student #6), "the [instructor's] teachings could be different and that could confuse you" (student #20), and "it would bore me not being able to interact" (student #23).
+Student #16 said, "Yes, if you can get the same instructions that your professor gives," but student #22, who circled 7 as a strong indicator for his preference for YouTube, actually changed his mind during the interview and said that he no longer likes the idea of an instructor using a YouTube video because there could be "different opinions and styles" between the two instructors.
+The other three students had clear indicators that they did not like the idea of YouTube instruction and their comments in the interviews supported their survey responses with phrases like "you can miss something [your real professor taught] when you are just listening to a video [of another instructor]" (student #6), "the [instructor's] teachings could be different and that could confuse you" (student #20), and "it would bore me not being able to interact" (student #23).